 Registered trade marks are territorial.
 If you apply for a trade mark in the UK, you'll only have protection in the UK.

-If you're considering taking your services or exporting your goods overseas - now or in the future - you might want to consider registering your trade mark in other countries for wider protection.
-See our guide on intellectual property protection overseas.
+If you're considering taking your services or exporting your goods overseas - now or in the future - you might want to consider registering your trade mark in other countries.

 There are three different ways UK trade mark owners can seek trade mark protection overseas.
 You can do it through:

 - an application filed directly to each country

 - the Community Trade Mark system for EU-wide protection

 - an international trade mark application under the Madrid protocol